-The district has not established controls to restrict concurrent access to district systems.
+The district has not established controls to limit or detect concurrent access to district systems.

 Concurrent session controls prevent a single user from accessing an information system from more than a specified number of locations at any given time.
 These controls help prevent unauthorized users from accessing the system by masquerading as an authorized user.